Tensor Networks for Probabilistic Sequence Modeling: Regular Expressions and u-MPS

 \section{Regular Expressions and u-MPS}

 While transfer operators as defined above are standard in quantum many-body physics, we now show how this transfer operator calculus can be richly generalized in the setting of sequential data.
-We work with regular expressions (regex) $R$ over an alphabet $\Sigma$ of size $d$, which can be recursively defined in terms of: (a) Single characters $c\in\Sigma$, (b) Concatenations of regex $R = R_1 R_2$, (c) Unions of regex $R = R_1 | R_2$, and (d) Kleene closures of regex $R = S^*$.
-We use $\Sigma$ to denote the regex which matches a single character, and $\Sigma^n$ to denote the concatenation of $\Sigma$ with itself $n$ times.
+We work with regular expressions (regex) $R$ over an alphabet $\Sigma$ of size $d$, which can be recursively defined in terms of: (a) String literals $s\in\Sigma^*$, (b) Concatenations of regex $R = R_1 R_2$, (c) Unions of regex $R = R_1 | R_2$, and (d) Kleene closures of regex $R = S^*$.
+We use $\Sigma$ to denote the union regex of all single characters $c \in \Sigma$, and $\Sigma^n$ to denote the concatenation of $\Sigma$ with itself $n$ times.

 Any regex $R$ defines a set $\Lang(R) \subset \Sigma^*$, the language of strings matching the pattern specified by $R$.
 While $\Lang(R)$ is uniquely determined by $R$, it is typically possible to choose multiple regex which define the same language.
 We assume in the following that we have chosen an unambiguous regex $R$, so that each string $s \in \Lang(R)$ matches $R$ exactly once.
-This involves no loss of generality, since any ambiguous regex can be replaced by an unambiguous regex defining the same language~\cite{book1971}.
+This involves no loss of generality, since any ambiguous regex can be replaced by an unambiguous regex defining the same language~\citep{book1971}.
 In such cases, we will use $R$ to also represent the subset $\Lang(R)$.